solo-io/gloo-docs/gloo/docs/enterprise/authentication/jwt.md

 }
 ```

-You now should have an encoded JWT token in the "Encoded" box.
+You should now have an encoded JWT token in the "Encoded" box.
 Copy it and save to to a file called
 `token.jwt`

 That's it! time to test...

 ### Test

-Start a proxy to the kubernetes API server:
+Start a proxy to the kubernetes API server.
 ```shell
 kubectl proxy &
 ```

+We will use kubernetes api server service proxy capabilities to reach Gloo's gateway-proxy service.
+The kubernets api server will proxy traffic going to `/api/v1/namespaces/gloo-system/services/gateway-proxy:80/proxy/` to port 80 on the `gateway-proxy` service, in the `gloo-system` namespace.

-A request without a token should be rejected:
+A request without a token should be rejected (will output *Jwt is missing*):
 ```shell
 curl localhost:8001/api/v1/namespaces/gloo-system/services/gateway-proxy:80/proxy/api/pets
 ```

 A request with a token should be accepted:
 ```shell
 curl localhost:8001/api/v1/namespaces/gloo-system/services/gateway-proxy:80/proxy/api/pets?access_token=$(cat token.jwt)
 ```
+### Conclusion
+We have created a JWKS server, signed a custom JWT and used Gloo to verify that JWT
+and authroize our request.